 - · Battery capacity.

 - · Charged voltage.

+- · The functionality of the auxiliary input (if used).

 - · State of charge or start synchronised.

-If lithium batteries (or batteries with a different chemistry) are used, some additional settings will have to be changed.
+If lithium batteries (or batteries with a different chemistry) are used, some additional settings will have to be changed

 First, make the essential settings as described in this paragraph and then refer to the next paragraph for the special lithium settings.